microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 {"tm":100,"cm":"PressedToPointerOver_Start","dr":0},{"tm":101,"cm":"PressedToPointerOver_End","dr":0}]

+# Controls that currently support AnimatedIcon

+We updated the default templates for the following controls with the support for the default markers needed in a Lottie file to have an animation work in that particular control.
+This will give you the ability to add an animated icon with the correct markers in the file, to one of the controls without needing to do any more work.
+That is because the template for the control is where we determine which animation segment to play based on the visual state that the control is transitioning to.

+The list of controls are:

+* AutoSuggestBox
+* CheckBox
+* DropDownButton
+* Expander
+* SplitButton

+Here are the default states for each of the controls:

+* AutoSuggestBox
+    * Normal
+    * PointerOver
+    * Pressed
+    * Disabled
+* CheckBox
+    * UncheckedNormal
+    * UncheckedPointerOver
+    * UncheckedPressed
+    * UncheckedDisabled
+    * CheckedNormal
+    * CheckedPointerOver
+    * CheckedPressed
+    * CheckedDisabled
+    * IndeterminateNormal
+    * IndeterminatePointerOver
+    * IndeterminatePressed
+    * IndeterminateDisabled
+* Expander
+    * Normal
+    * PointerOver
+    * Pressed
+    * Disabled
+* DropDownButton
+    * Normal
+    * PointerOver
+    * Pressed
+    * Disabled
+* SplitButton
+    * Normal
+    * PointerOver
+    * Pressed
+    * Disabled

 # API Pages

 ## AnimatedIcon class

-An AnimatedIcon is a UI component which plays animated images in response to user interaction and visual state changes.
+An AnimatedIcon is a UI component that has APIs that enables the playing of animated images in response to user interaction and visual state changes.
+Some WinUI controls will call these APIs in response to visual state changes made by the user interacting with the control.

 On Windows, the VisualStateManager is used to manage the logic for transitioning between states for controls.
 Each control has a specified VisualStateGroup, which contains mutually exclusive VisualState objects.
-For example, a Button may have a VisualStateGroup called “CommonStates”, which specifies a VisualState object for “Normal” “Pressed”, “PointerOver”, and “Disabled”.
+For example, a DropDownButton may have a VisualStateGroup called “CommonStates”, which specifies a VisualState object for “Normal” “Pressed”, “PointerOver”, and “Disabled”.

 A control will use the VisualStateManager to determine what state the animated icon is transitioning to and